programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 We hope that this tutorial has illustrated some of the potential power of combining the word2vec algorithm with the UMAP dimensionality reduction approach.
 In our work with the British Library, we expect these outputs to advance both our own research and the mission of the BL in a few ways:

-1. **Filling in missing metadata**: because of the way the data was created, many of the records in the BL’s EThOS data set lack DDC values and keywords.
+1. **Filling in missing metadata**: because of the way the data was created, records in the BL’s EThOS data may lack both DDC values and keywords.
 The WE+UMAP approach allows us to *suggest* what those missing values might be!
 We can, for instance, use the dominant DDC from an unlabelled observation’s cluster to assign the DDC, and the class- or document-based TF/IDF to suggest keywords.
 2. **Suggesting similar works**: the BL’s current search tool uses stemming and simple pattern matching to search for works matching the user’s query.
 While using singular terms to retrieve related documents is not as straightforward as one might imagine, asking the computer to find documents similar to *a selected target* (_i.e._ find me similar dissertations…) would significantly enhance the utility of the resource to researchers in all disciplines.
 3. **Examining the spread of knowledge**: although we have not made use of the publication date and institutional fields in this tutorial, we are using these in conjunction with word2vec and other models to examine links between how and where new ideas arise, and how and when they spread geographically within disciplines.
 Our expectation is that this will show significant disciplinary and geographical variation—even within the U.K.—and we hope to start reporting our findings in the near future.